NoryBaichorov/form-generator/README.md

 # HexletCode
-The gem makes it easy to create forms like SimpleGem.
+This gem makes it easy to create forms like SimpleForm gem.

 ## How to install
 Add this line to your application's Gemfile: